 Every year, we see countless instances of data leaks and exploitations, resulting in millions of people impacted by having their data compromised.
 The spirit behind recent data regulation laws is to protect consumers and their data.
 Companies are frequently requesting data from their customers that is not really necessary for their products and services.

 For example, in the case of SaaS companies, it may be unnecessary to request a customer’s physical address, as an address isn’t needed to deliver your software.
 One of the first steps in improving your compliance for these regulations is to assure you are only requesting the absolute minimum required information from your customer.
 If you can register accounts with just an email address, for example, don’t ask for a phone number.

 You may find that there are multiple places or processes where you are requesting non-essential data from your customers.
 Be sure to audit each and every one and whittle down the requested information until you are at the minimum.
 This will help not only with compliance but also with minimizing data storage costs.

 A main component of regulations such as GDPR or CCPA is a consumer’s right to know what data a company stores on them, as well as the right to have that data be forgotten.
 Customers can submit a DSAR (Data Subject Access Rights) request, and companies have 30 days for GDPR, and 45 days for CCPA, to respond.

-If your company is not prepared to handle DSAR requests and you miss this deadline, there can be hefty fines imposed that could be extremely detrimental to your business.
+When it comes to how to improve compliance in a company, If you are not prepared to handle DSAR requests and you miss this deadline, there can be hefty fines imposed that could be extremely detrimental to your business.
 To prepare your company and stay in compliance, it is vital that you have a clearly defined process for handling these requests.

 First, make sure you have assigned team members to handle DSAR requests.
 You will want to make sure that it is clear who is ultimately responsible for responding to requests.